 More information on local councils in England, the role of local councillors and what you need to do if you would like to stand as a candidate in local parish or town council elections is available in the Booklets and Resources section on the National Association of Local Councils web site.

-Chelmondiston Parish Council has eleven members elected every four years, the most recent election was held on the 7th May 2015, also the day of the General Election.
+Chelmondiston Parish Council has eleven members elected every four years, the most recent election was held on the 2nd of May 2019.
 Being a Parish Councillor is a voluntary position; they receive no payment but they are entitled to receive allowances when they carry out certain "approved duties" outside of the Parish.

 They deliver a range of services at a community level and their role is to represent the local community, provide services to meet local needs and improve quality of life and community well being.